Industrial vs Standard UV-18 Vibratory Tumblers

 Shown here are an industrial UV-18 (left) and a standard UV-18 (right).
 Having both versions side by side makes it easy to tell them apart.
 But, most of the time you will only see one at a time, so knowing how to tell them apart is key to getting the one you need.

 Are the Bowls Different?

 Yes, and the colored stripe on the bowl tells you which tumbler the bowl was designed for.
-The blue striped bowl is for the industrial version and the yellow striped bowl is for the standard version.
-The two bowls are the same size but their wall thickness is very different.
+The blue striped bowl is for the industrial version, and the yellow striped bowl is for the standard version.
+The two bowls are the same size, but their wall thickness is very different.
 The blue striped bowl designed for the industrial version is much thicker than the standard bowl.
 Why?
 It will have heavy, sharp, angular rocks and grit wearing at it during operation.
-If it was as thin as the standard bowl it would need replaced more often than it does with the thicker walls.
+If it was as thin as the standard bowl, it would need to be replaced more often than it does with the thicker walls.